Carbon Offsetting

 Carbon OffsettingCarbon offsetting solutions allow companies and to invest in environmental projects around the world in order to offset their own carbon footprints.

-The more a business can do to reduce its carbon footprint the better for the planet, but sometimes that’s not possible.
+Through carbon offsetting, the more a business can do to reduce its carbon footprint the better for the planet, but sometimes that’s not possible.
 So, offsetting your carbon usage is a great way to bridge that gap and help reduce emissions.

 Most carbon offsetting projects are usually based in developing countries and are usually designed to reduce future emissions.